-Fried cabbage and potatoes is an easy family dinner loaded with andouille sausage and creole seasonings.
+Fried cabbage and potatoes is an easy family dinner loaded with andouille sausage, sauteed onions, and creole seasonings.

-Looking for an easy dinner with bold flavors?
-This fried cabbage and potatoes recipe is perfect to serve as an inexpensive main dish or even as a great side dish when you are craving true comfort food.
-Plus, the best part is, there are a million ways you can customize the recipe to fit your family's tastes.
+Are you craving an easy dinner with bold flavors?
+This versatile fried cabbage and potatoes recipe is perfect to serve as an inexpensive main dish or even as a great side dish when you are craving true comfort food.
+Plus, the best part is, there are a million different ways you can customize this great recipe to fit your family's tastes.

-Fried cabbage and potatoes is a simple dish made with inexpensive ingredients, that is particularly popular in the southern United States.
+Fried cabbage and potatoes is a simple dish made with inexpensive ingredients that is particularly popular in the southern United States.
 My favorite way to prepare this dish is to borrow from the flavors of Louisiana and jazz up the sauteed cabbage with red potatoes tossed in my homemade creole seasoning and sliced Andouille sausage.